eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

 To install Kura with its dependencies on the Raspberry Pi, perform the following steps:

 1. Boot the Raspberry Pi with the latest Raspbian image (starting from release 2.1.0 Kura only supports Debian 8 or above).

 2. The dhcpcd5 package is not compatible with Kura and needs to be removed performing the following command:

     <pre>sudo apt-get purge dhcpcd5</pre>

-3. NetworkManager conflicts with Kura network management, make sure that it is not installed performing the following command:

-    <pre>sudo apt-get remove network-manager</pre>

-    In the latest Raspbian releases, type the following command to disable the network manager:

-    <pre>sudo systemctl disable networking</pre>

-4. In the latest raspbian releases, the wireless interface is disabled by default.
-Type the following command to enabled it:

-    <pre>sudo rfkill unblock all</pre>
+3. After removing dhcpcd5 package you need to enable network interface(s) and ensure internet access.
+Follow the instructions <a href="https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428" target="_blank">here</a>.

-5. Install the gdebi command line tool:
+4. Install the gdebi command line tool:

    <pre>sudo apt-get update
    sudo apt-get install gdebi-core</pre>

-6. Make sure that Java 8 is installed with
+5. Make sure that Java 8 is installed with

     <pre>java -version</pre>